Whatsapp Icon

 • Enhanced Absorption: Natural sources of Vitamin E are often accompanied by other nutrients that can help enhance absorption and efficacy.

-• Additional Benefits: Whole foods provide a broad spectrum of vitamins, minerals, and fiber, contributing to overall health beyond cancer prevention.
+• Additional Benefits: Whole foods provide a broad spectrum of vitamins, minerals, and fibre, contributing to overall health beyond cancer prevention.

 • Fewer Risks: Obtaining Vitamin E from natural sources minimizes the risk of overconsumption, which can lead to adverse effects.